mcharouk/aws/Certification/advanced_architecture.md

 * it monitors the application as a whole not just a components individually
 * it offers a on/off switch to failover which provides more control on failover scenarios
 * Main components
+  * Recovery Groups: Collections of resources that are recovered together during a failure event
+  * Control Panels: Groups of related routing controls that allow for organized management of routing decisions.
+The default control panel is created automatically when a cluster is created
   * Routing Controls: On/off switches hosted on a cluster that manage traffic to cells.
 They are integrated with health checks in Route 53 and act as the primary mechanism for controlling traffic flow
-  * Control Panels: Groups of related routing controls that allow for organized management of routing decisions.
-The default control panel is created automatically when a cluster is created.
   * Safety Rules: Added to routing controls to prevent unintended consequences during recovery actions.
 These help ensure that traffic routing changes are made safely
   * Readiness Checks monitors recovery environment
     * Resource quotas
     * capacity
     * configuration for multi-Region applications
     * suggest remediation when needed
-  * Recovery Groups: Collections of resources that are recovered together during a failure event

 # Service Catalog